Man dressed warmly outside

 Every year the flu vaccine saves lives by stopping thousands of people from becoming seriously ill from flu.
 This page will help you understand more about the flu jab and how to access it.

-The flu vaccine is the best way to protect yourself against the flu, and keep you well.
-It also helps to stop it spreading from person to person.
+The best way to protect yourself against the flu is to have a flu vaccine.
+This also helps to stop the virus from spreading from person to person and affecting those close to you.

 Who can have the flu jab for free?